 Yale Medical School Secondary Essay #1

 As someone who grew up and lived in Québec for most of my adult life, I decided to take a chance and apply to undergraduate programs outside of Québec in primarily English-speaking cities.
 I have a good understanding of written and oral English, but at the time, I wasn’t as confident in my ability as I am now; this was largely because in the city where I grew up, people don’t speak English very often, and a lot of them are resentful toward people who come to the city and don’t speak French.
-Initially, I was one of those people, and when I moved, I learned that many people inherit prejudice or hostility from their peers instead of challenging the status quo; and because I wasn’t exposed to other parts of the world, my worldview was also egocentric and narrow.
+Initially, I was one of those people too.
+But when I moved, I learned that many people inherit prejudice or hostility from their peers instead of challenging the status quo, and because I wasn’t exposed to other parts of the world, my worldview was also egocentric and narrow.

 When I arrived at the campus, I met many different people from all different backgrounds.
 Many of them, to my surprise, didn’t speak English very well either.
-I was taking a calculus class, and I was having trouble understanding some of the terms because I was still developing my English.
+I remember taking a calculus class, and having trouble understanding some of the terms because I was still developing my English.
 I barely passed the first test due to the language barrier, and I was starting to regret my decision to be at this school.
 My professor, Dr. Abel, asked me to stay after class one day.
 Because he knew that I was francophone from when I participated in certain class discussions, he asked if I was having trouble understanding the lectures.
 I said that I was, and that the language barrier was making it difficult to learn.
 He invited me into his office, where he and I went over some of the important terms that I wasn’t understanding; he also referred me to an ESL tutor, who helped improve my English immensely.

-Word count: 490
+Word count: 500

 Yale Medical School Secondary Essays #2 and #3